dbt-labs/docs.getdbt.com/website/docs/docs/contributing/testing-a-new-adapter.md

 </File>

 The [pytest usage docs](https://docs.pytest.org/how-to/usage.html) offer guidance and a full command reference.
-In our experience, it can be particularly helpful to use the `-s` flag (or `--capture=no`) to print output from the dbt test, and to step into an interactive debugger if you've added one.
+In our experience, it can be particularly helpful to use the `-s` flag (or `--capture=no`) to print logs from the underlying dbt invocations, and to step into an interactive debugger if you've added one.
 You can also use environment variables to set [global dbt configs](global-configs), such as `DBT_DEBUG` (to show debug-level logs).

 ## Testing your adapter